Haripriya9851/Yelp-Restaurants-Topic-Modelling---NLP/README.md

 **We can infer that people usually feel a need for writting when they are upset or angry with the service/experience.** They feel complaining may give a chance to fix issue.
 That's why alignment between least review ratings and polarity is higher.

 On the other hand, **For higher ratings, people don't have a need to write a long intense review that captures the mood of the writer.** They make neutral review about the experience even when they rate the resorts as 4 or 5.
 That's why alignment between high review ratings and polarity is neutral in the range of [0,0.7]

+# LDA Topic Model Result Analysis:
+## 3 Topics from Hotel Reviews Dataset
+**Topic 8:** topic 8's some of the frequent terms includes check, charge, pay, bill, extra, fee, wait, long queue, per_night, price, service, internet, $.
+From this we can infer that topic 8 is about billing/check-out experience of the users.

+**Topic 49:** Some of the frequent terms of topic 49 are mall,taxi, cafe, cabanas, center, south, reasonable_price,position, Pool, cabanas, loungues, cozy,airy.
+We can understand that topic 49 is about easily accessible fun and roaming places near hotel.

+**Topic 4:** Frequent terms of topic 4 are bathroom, tv, small, lighting, window, open, size, big, spacious, desk, chair.
+It's explainable that topic 4 is all about the room and components of room.

+**some other topics:**
+- Topic 22 is related to Music and clubbing
+- Topic 14 is related to hotel location and hospitality

 # Reviewing Positive Topics